Angular-materialize

 It doesn't support changing content within the select, add the class browser-default if you want that.

-If you add the attribute watch, then the material-select will re-initialize whenever something changes in the content within the select.
+, then the material-select will re-initialize whenever something changes in the content within the select.

 That includes if the number of list elements change.